-- Complete the ; you must also have your signature notarized.
-This can also be found on the courtesy letter provided to you by the officer.
+- Complete the Request and Affidavit for Driving Safety Course (PDF); you must also have your signature notarized.
+This request form can also be found on the courtesy letter provided to you by the officer.

 - Submit the Request and Affidavit for Driving Safety Course to the court, either in person or by certified mail, on or before the appearance date shown on your citation.
 Requests over the phone will not be accepted.

-- Submit a $109.10* court cost fee in the form of a money order or cashier's check made payable to the Llano Municipal Court.
+- Submit a $144.00 court cost fee ($169.00 if the offense is Speeding in a School Zone) in the form of a money order or cashier's check made payable to the Llano Municipal Court.
 No personal checks will be accepted and never, under any circumstances, send cash in the mail.
 This fee does not include the cost of the course or your state issued driving record.

 - Provide the court a copy of your Texas driver's license and proof of Texas liability insurance (proof of financial responsibility) valid in your name.

-- Provide the court your Type 3A Driving Record ordered from the Texas Department of Public Safety (DPS) website.
+- Provide the court your Type 3A Driving Record ordered from the Texas Department of Public Safety website HERE.
 This record should be downloaded immediately upon payment.
-You may call the Texas DPS office in Austin at 512-424-2600 to order your record, but this could take several weeks to receive.

 Certificate of Completion

-Courses are offered at a variety of locations, on the internet, and on DVD.
-Only State of Texas approved courses will be accepted by the court.
-To find a state approved course, please visit the Texas Education Agency website.
+Courses are offered at a variety of locations, or on the internet.
+Only State of Texas approved courses will be accepted by the Court.
+Visit https://www.tdlr.texas.gov/DESSearch to find an approved course.